 Though most at home among his library of thousands of books, Rosen’s been happy to embrace new forms of media and technology — his YouTube channel has almost 800,000 subscribers, and videos of his story and poetry readings have been viewed more than 140 million times.

-He now acts as an ambassador for TCL, as the company promotes its reader-friendly TCL 50 Pro NXTPAPER 5G smartphone, which uses a unique screen toggle to bring the best of what both phones and e-reader devices have to offer, switching on the fly between full colour screen and a notification-free greyscale reading mode.
+He now acts as global ambassador for TCL, as the company promotes its reader-friendly TCL 50 Pro NXTPAPER 5G smartphone, which uses a unique screen toggle to bring the best of what both phones and e-reader devices have to offer, switching on the fly between full colour screen and a notification-free greyscale reading mode.

 “It's a wonderful thing to be able to have a phone that basically combines smartphone with ebook,” Rosen told Shortlist as we recently sat down with him.